 Banana.
 Bananas have a nice fleshy texture that makes for good suturing practice.

 Suture pad.
-If you don’t want to practice suturing on your food, you can buy a suturing practice pad from Amazon.
+If you don’t want to practice suturing on your food, you can buy a suturing practice pad.
 They’re made from latex and have precut wounds on them.
 One of the benefits of suture pads is that you can use them multiple times, unlike the pig belly or chicken that would need to be thrown out after you’ve practiced on (and then perhaps eaten) them.
-Suture pads are affordable; you can buy one on Amazon for $20.
+Suture pads are affordable; you can buy one on Amazon for $10.
 I’m using a suture pad in the example below.

 How to Suture a Wound